Mouhab-dev/VT-Checker/README.md

 ## Table of contents
 * [General info](#general-info)
 * [Libraries](#libraries)
+* [Features] (#Features)
 * [Setup](#setup)
 * [Test](#test)

 ## General info
-VT Checker: Enables you check bulk of different types of hashes with the most recent results, also you can feed it with the name of your security products and it will ignore hashes if it was detected by your security controls.
+VT Checker: Enables you check bulk of different types of hashes with the most recent results, also you can feed it with the name of your security products and it will ignore hashes if it was detected by your security controls in order not to block them in your environment.

+## Libraries
+Project is created with:

+* requests
+* time
+* python 3.6 or higher.

+## Features

-The Script can deal with all types of Hashes:
+1. The Script can deal with most famous types of Hashes:
 * MD5
 * SHA1
 * SHA256

-## Libraries
-Project is created with:
-* base64.
-* json.
-* requests.
-* getpass.
-* csv.
-* re.
-* pandas.
-* python 3.6 or higher.
+2. Proxy compitable so it can be used by security teams in corporates, also you can disable proxy.
+3. Configured to handle two security devices (most probably Anti-Virus, EDR).
+4. Ability to reanalyze the hash to get the most recent scan results.

 ## Setup
-To run this project, install all the required libraries first then confiure the python script as follows:
+To run this project, install all the required libraries first, then confiure the python script as follows:

-* Update the **host** variable with your Qradar's IP Address.
+* Update **x-apikey** variable with your VT API Key.
-* Configure the **search_period** variable to your liking, please follow qradar's documentation in order not to break the search query.
+*
-* Adjust **each search query** to your corresponding field name in your environment.
+* Update the following variables with your security controls in your evironment:
+  * av_engine_1 = 1st (AV or EDR)
+  * av_engine_2 = 2nd (AV or EDR)
 * Then, Run the script using the following command:

 ```
-$ python qradar_iocs.py
+$ python vt.py
 ```

 ## Test

-Tested with a set of IOCs:
+Tested with a set of Hashes:

 ```
-C:\Users\<current user>\Desktop> python qradar_iocs.py
+C:\Users\<current user>\Desktop> python vt.py
 Welcome to
  __   __        __        __         __   __   __      __   ___ ___  ___  __  ___    __
 /  \ |__)  /\  |  \  /\  |__) .   | /  \ /  ` /__`    |  \ |__   |  |__  /  `  |  | /  \ |\ |